Shorebird Festival KHLT Van Tour

 Birding by Ear with Betsy

 Betsy Webb leads a Birding by Ear walk on KHLT’s Calvin and Coyle Nature Trail.
-This wonderful opportunity is for birders of all skill levels, not just beginners.
+This wonderful opportunity is for birders of all skill levels to get familiar with birdsongs and other breeding bird behaviors along the trail.
 The Calvin and Coyle trail is at the end of Mariner Drive, approximately 1 mile east of Homer on East End Road.

 Saturday, June 10, 2019

 Calvin and Coyle Trail, Homer, Alaska

 This is a free event, but space is limited to 12 preregistered people.
 To reserve your spot, call (907) 235-5263 or email Amanda at CDA@kachemaklandtrust.org